handsontable/handsontable/docs/content/guides/getting-started/binding-to-data.md

 ### Array of arrays

-Array of arrays is the most popular choice for the more grid-like scenarios where you need to provide the end-user with permission to manipulate the grid, e.g., insert columns, delete rows, decorate cells, etc.
+Array of arrays is a good choice for the more grid-like scenarios where you need to provide the end user with permission to manipulate the grid, e.g., insert columns, delete rows, decorate cells, etc.

 ::: example #example1
 ```js